rasheed654/ticket-lifecycle/README.md

 </p>
 <p>
 In your internet browser as an End User osTicket URL:http:localhost/osTicket.
 Click on Open a New Ticket.
-Lastly fill in the form beloow to open a new ticket.
+Lastly fill in the form below to open a new ticket.
 </p>
 <br />